 ‘I had no idea it was kidney disease’: D.B.
 Marshall’s Journey to Diagnosis

-From a young age, Damian Bernard (or D.B., as many affectionately call him) didn’t let difficult situations define him or the trajectory of his life.
+From a young age, Dammeon Bernard (or D.B., as many affectionately call him) didn’t let difficult situations define him or the trajectory of his life.

 It took D.B. several years to realize just how poor his family actually was.
 With laser-focused determination, he helped his mother and grandmother raise his three younger siblings and eventually moved them all from Florida to Atlanta, seeking a fresh start.